borosbence/borosbence.github.io/_tabs/referencia.md

 ---
-title: Rólam
+title: Referenciák
-icon: fas fa-info-circle
+icon: fas fa-hammer
-order: 1
+order: 2
 ---

 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.